 In addition to the mentored DBER/SoTL/action research project, Fellows will participate in bi‐weekly activities with other fellowship recipients.
 These activities will include: (1) sharing in‐progress SUTL research with other Fellows; (2) meeting faculty members, outside speakers, and other students to discuss topics related to undergraduate education; (3) participating in professional development activities and workshops.
 Professional development activities will complement those offered by the Certification in College Teaching Program and the CIRTL project and will focus on topics such as active learning and inquiry-based pedagogy, interdisciplinary education, fostering a climate of inclusivity, responsible conduct of education research, formative and summative assessments, and strategies for success on the academic job market.
 Fellows are expected to complete pre‐ and post‐program assessments.
 Each SUTL Fellow will receive $5000 to help support project expenses and/or travel to a conference to disseminate findings.
 Selected Fellows may apply for a second year in the program.

-Applications for the 2020-2021 academic year are now being accepted.
-Application due date extended until April 10, 2020 For application details, click here.
+Applications for the 2022-2023 academic year are now being accepted.
+Application due date is April 7, 2022 For application details, click here.